Ard3ny/ard3ny.github.io/_posts/2023-09-05-GW-Manage-signatures-in-a-workspace-with-GAMADV-XTD3.md

 Adding {RT}{/RT} around the tag makes the variable skipable if user/users don't have it, therefore not leaving an empty ugly space.

+> Note that for this to work USER HAVE TO HAVE THESE FILLED OUT.
+Otherwise, you'll get the error phones.0.value" not found, organizations.0.title etc..
+{: .prompt-warning}

+> I suggest only using First and Last Name, if your company doesn't by default fill Title and phone number.
+{: .prompt-info}

 ### More/less values
 You can add some other variables which will be pulled from the user.
 To list all possible values
 ```bash